How To Clean Your Yoga Mat:

 It’s kind of like when your clean your car once/month VS. once/year.
 The cleaning is much more intense for the latter circumstance.

-Wiping it down after every use will make sure that you don't give body oils or soils time to build-up, making them much more difficult to remove in the long run.
-Not to mention, wiping it down after every use, will help to inhibit the growth of bacteria that could cause unpleasant odors to occur on your mat.
+Wiping it down after every use will make sure that you don’t give body oils or soils time to build-up.
+Thus, making them much more difficult to remove in the long run.
+Not to mention, wiping it down after every use, will help to inhibit the growth of bacteria that could cause unpleasant odors to occur.

 Enough already, right?
-Well, let's dive a little deeper into some research studies on gym equipment before we chat more about how to clean your yoga mat.
+Let’s dive a little deeper into some research studies on gym equipment prior to chatting about how to clean your yoga mat.

 What Does the Research Say?

 As far as specific research into yoga mats, there is not much out there.
-However, what we can provide is gym equipment in general, so some of this may relate to you more if you're practicing yoga in a social setting, like a gym or studio.
+However, what we can provide is gym equipment in general.
+Some of this may relate to you more if you’re practicing yoga in a social setting, like a gym or studio.

-A research article published in July 2020, discussed results of a study which found that regularly contacted surfaces, like gym equipment, can harbor MDRSA, or multi-drug resistant bacteria.
+An article published in July 2020, discussed the results of a study which found that regularly contacted surfaces, like gym equipment, can harbor MDRSA, or multi-drug resistant S. aureus bacteria.
 Probably all the more reason to disinfect equipment, before and after use, right!

 The study included samples collected from 2 university recreational facilities.
 Samples were collected from equipment such as; dumbbells, barbell handles, kettlebells, & treadmill handles.
 The study found that high levels of antibiotic resistant bacteria resided.
 43% of the bacteria were noted to be resistant to a common antibiotic, known as ampicillin.
 Of that 43%, 73% were resistant to more then one type of antibiotic.